 Church Street Marketplace boasts some of the best musical talent in all of Burlington!
 See local talent, young musicians, as well as bands traveling through playing at local venues such as Radio Bean, Red Square, Nectars, Higher Ground and more.

 Hannah Fair is a singer/songwriter who confidently navigates between Folk, Americana and the Blues.
+Her lyrics and melodies evoke the energy and emotion that comes from falling in love and consequentially getting your heartbroken.

 Bookings & Inquiries: Hannah.Fair@yahoo.com